djhmateer/djhmateer.github.io/_posts/2020-12-07-xprogressive web apps.md

 [![alt text](/assets/2020-12-02/chrome-install.jpg "Chrome install"){:width="500px"}](/assets/2020-12-02/chrome-install.jpg)

 On Chrome - the site is a PWA if it has a + on the address bar

+## Where is it available

+PWA's are only fully available as of 7th Dec 2020 on these OS/Browser configurations

+- Windows+Chrome
+- Windows+Edge
+- MacOS+Chrome
+- iOS+Safari
+- Android+Chrome
+- Android+Firefox(?)

+If you use Firefox on Windows for example (as I do) then you can't install a PWA this way.

+However my biggest use case for a PWA is on my iPhone, and even that is just to have a buton to launch it.
+I was using Chrome as my default browser on the phone, but had to use Safari to install the PWA.

+## When to use a PWA vs App

+Good question!

+A large subject with lots of articles eg [here](https://www.mobiloud.com/blog/progressive-web-apps-vs-native-apps)

+Unquestionably PWAs are:

+- Cheaper to develop
+- Cheaper to maintain over time
+- Lighter weight (less to install)
+- Don't have to pay Apple/Google
+- Less well known than apps
+- Not quite as integrated eg push notifications on iOS [more info](https://love2dev.com/pwa/ios/)

+If you have an app which is really a website, then maybe a PWA is a good fit.

 ## Example PWAs